Download:

 • costs associated with using external experts, and

-• costs from carrying out a remedial action.
+• costs from carrying out remedial action.

-The below sets out what costs can be recovered under these Acts.
+The below sets out what costs can be recovered under these acts.

 Section 152 of HSWA